C-Backus/ubiquitous-rotary-phone/README.md

 Similar to X, yes.
 Different from X in character count (as of 2017) and location based services.
 Target Audience: young adults, primarily.
 Why?
-To share their thoughts and feelings in an interactive way.
-You have to <i>be there</i> to talk about it.
+To share their thoughts and feelings in an interactive way. <i>You have to be there to talk about it.</i>

 <h3>Sprints</h3>
 <ol>
 <li>Establish webpage architecture.
 Home page, login page, user page.
 Theme kept minimal across all pages for sake of functionality.</li>

-<li>logging in\logging out.
+<li>Logging in and logging out.
 GPS services</li>

 <li>Finish GPS services.
 Establish posting architecture</li>